rhowe/disclosures/citrix-linux-client-insecure-tmp-config/README.md

 2023-10-29: Contact Citrix to say the issue was not fully resolved, with publication set at 45 days, 13 Dec 2023

+2023-12-15: Published update detailing the incompleteness of the fix.
 # Author

 Russell Howe.
 [Github](https://github.com/rhowe) [Twitter](https://twitter.com/rhowe212).